Perfect and Maximum Randomness in Stratified Sampling over Joins: Maximizing Randomness For Equi-Join

-Although obtaining a stratified random sample of join is more feasible than obtaining a simple random sample using our techniques, join sampling is inherently expensive due to sample inflation.
-In the cases where random samples are preferred but not required, we present sample allocation techniques to increase the randomness of the sample given the constraint of fixed sample size.
-In order to do so, we introduce a novel concept of \emph{join randomness}.
-It not only helps quantify the randomness of the join but also provides basis for maximizing it.
-As mentioned before, non-random sampling in joins has been researched in the context of aggregation queries.
-This is the first work to look at the degree of randomness in non-random samples.
+For the case where correlated samples are acceptable, we present sample allocation techniques to maximize \emph{join randomness}, given the constraint of fixed sample size, in the presence of statistics over the join columns.
+Correlated join sampling has only been studied so far in the context of aggregation queries -- this is the first work to look at it in an application-agnostic context.